Estimated reading time: 6 minutes

 Time moves on, and more often than not people become increasingly disconnected from these classic works.
 However, nothing is stopping authors from trying to bring these timeless pieces back to the eyes of the public by giving their own modernized takes, as Greig Beck did in To The Center Of The Earth.

-Based on Jules Verne’s Journey to the Center of the Earth, Greig’s novel begins by introducing us to a team of cave explorers preparing to embark on a rather questionable mission based largely on the tales of a madwoman locked in a Russian asylum and the texts of an ancient explorer.
+Based on Jules Verne‘s classic story (if you’re looking for a Journey to the Center of the Earth book review, there are plenty to be found) Greig’s novel begins by introducing us to a team of cave explorers preparing to embark on a rather questionable mission based largely on the tales of a madwoman locked in a Russian asylum and the texts of an ancient explorer.
 The woman in question was the only survivor of a similar expedition fifty years ago, and all she can do is warn them of the indescribable horrors awaiting them.

 A Grand Departure from the Original in To The Center Of The Earth